 Overall the revenue App Store makes is twice as big as the one for Google Play.
 Figures are figures and they are tough.
 But one of the most prominent tendencies is a shift in favor of Android being the most commonly used operating system for mobile devices.

-But stiil, Apple App Store brings in roughly double the revenue of the Google.
-As the iOS becomes more and more popular, the demand for quality rises, as the quality of the products themselves.
+But still, Apple App Store brings in roughly double the revenue of Google.
+As iOS becomes more and more popular, the demand for quality rises, as the quality of the products themselves.

 But this process is not the fastest one, and until it is completely established, the business can take advantage of Android's flaws.
 Let’s take some features the users like, but which are difficult to implement on Android.
 The most common example - a video editing app.
 This functionality requires more skill and time, being much more complex in comparison with the one for iOS.
 There are two main reasons - lack of video supporting libraries and lack in the quality of the cameras Android devices possess.

 You will spend more time and money, 100%.
 But the solution you come up with in the end can be the first rock in the field.
-Little competition and lack of high quality apps in the field allow to set prices at once.
+Little competition and lack of high-quality apps in the field allow setting prices at once.

 Regardless of the editing functionality and complexity of the app, it is still one of the main sources of advertising revenue.
 As Opera Mediaworks reports, the video add share increased six times this year.
 Just another one of the facts to think about and analyze: users in the USA view more video ads than users in Europe.

 Opera Mediaworks has pointed out another trend worth considering.
-Back in 2015 it was for the first time when Google overpowered Apple in terms of advertising revenue share.
-But when you are reading the reports, keep in mind that most of them exclude Chinese market at all and as a result there’s non representation of the data from Chinese Android app stores.
+Back in 2015, it was for the first time when Google overpowered Apple in terms of advertising revenue share.
+But when you are reading the reports, keep in mind that most of them exclude the Chinese market at all and as a result, there’s non-representation of the data from Chinese Android app stores.
 One can say that Google Play is banned there, but people are hunting for valuable products and downloading them otherwise.
-Rumor has it, Google is about to launch their product soon.
-So if Chinese market is among your goals, it can be one of the reasons why converting iOS app to Android can be worth doing.
+Rumor has it, Google is about to launch its product soon.
+So if the Chinese market is among your goals, it can be one of the reasons why converting iOS app to Android can be worth doing.

-Unique possibilities Android platform is able to provide is yet another point to keep in mind.
+The unique possibilities the Android platform is able to provide is yet another point to keep in mind.
 These possibilities become even more vivid in comparison to iOS.
 Converting is much more than simply transferring from one platform to another.
 It is more about providing the users with the experience they are looking for, regardless of the platform.

 #1.
 Widgets...
 Android's got ones for a long time ago.
 They provide a great opportunity to raise a user's retention rate letting quick access to the app and displaying the most important information (like tasks, reminders, and headlines of new articles).
 If the widget provides rather valuable information, it's possible to sell it among other in-app purchases.
 So it comes with additional monetization opportunities while converting your iOS app to Android.